Advertising Association: Operations

 The CEO of the Advertising Association is Stephen Woodford.
-Its chair is Annette King and its president is Alessandra Bellini.
-Previous chairs and presidents have included Dame Cilla Snowball, Andy Duncan, Gavin Patterson, James Murphy and Jeremy Bullmore.
+Its chair is Annette King and its president is Andria Vidler.
+Previous chairs and presidents have included Alessandra Bellini, Dame Cilla Snowball, Andy Duncan, Gavin Patterson, James Murphy and Jeremy Bullmore.

 The Advertising Association’s board contains members from other related bodies, such as the Institute of Practitioners in Advertising (IPA), the Incorporated Society of British Advertisers (ISBA), ITV, Google and the News Media Association (NMA).

 The Advertising Association’s council comprises several large advertisers who work with the AA on major policy initiatives, such as its campaign to increase public trust in advertising.

 Advertising Association Council

 The Advertising Association Council consists of agencies, brands and media.
 It has two roles, one regulatory, one industry-facing.
 On behalf of industry, Council guides the development of the self-regulatory system and sets advertising policy.
 The Committee of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP), write the advertising codes and the Advertising Standards Authority (ASA) independently enforces them across all media.
-The position Council takes guides the Advertising Association’s work: its research, its response to key issues, its advocacy and its public and industry-facing stance.
 The Council meets three times a year.